 "Advance Tax Payment" means the amount of German Taxes required by the relevant German Taxing Authority to be paid following a formal assessment for German Taxes.

 "After-Tax Basis" means, in respect of any amount received or accrued by Enron or DBOFD pursuant to this Agreement (the "base amount"), the base amount supplemented by a further payment, if necessary, to Enron or DBOFD such that, after reduction for all Taxes actually imposed on Enron or DBOFD as a result of the receipt or accrual of the base amount and such further payment, the net amount received and retained by Enron or DBOFD shall be equal to the base amount.
-For purposes of the definition of "After-Tax Basis", (i) Enron shall be assumed to be subject to Tax at the maximum marginal statutory rate for United States federal income Tax and any applicable state Tax, in each case as generally applicable for the relevant period or periods; and (ii) DBOFD shall be assumed to be subject to German corporate income Tax at the rate of 35 percent unless the rate applicable to German corporate taxpayers is reduced pursuant to a change in law after the date of execution of this Agreement, in which case, the assumed rate shall be the highest marginal rate applicable for the period following such change in law if less than 35 percent.
-For German trade tax purposes, the Eschborn rate is assumed to be the applicable rate for Rheingold, Valhalla and DBOFD and will be used for the calculation of the Taxes imposed.
+For purposes of the definition of "After-Tax Basis", (i) Enron shall be assumed to be subject to Tax at the maximum marginal statutory rate for United States federal income Tax and any applicable state Tax, in each case as generally applicable for the relevant period or periods; and (ii) DBOFD shall be assumed to be subject to German corporate income Tax at the rate of 35 percent, unless the rate applicable to German corporate taxpayers is reduced pursuant to a change in law after the date of execution of this Agreement, in which case, the assumed rate shall be the highest marginal rate applicable for the period following such change in law if less than 35 percent.
+For German trade tax purposes, the Eschborn rate is assumed to be the applicable rate for Rheingold, Valhalla and DBOFD, and will be used for the calculation of the Taxes imposed.

 "Code" means the United States Internal Revenue Code of 1986, as amended.